ryanphuah/sstmap_hsa/README.md

 - Segmentation fault: numpy might need to be downgraded.
 Latest supported version is 1.17

+- Output prefix needs to be changed every run to prevent overriding of files

 - Index out of range: Might occur if specifying 1 cluster only.

 - Crystal waters go crazy in periodic box: Check original PDB file if there are waters found in between protein and ligand.
 Move to the end of the PDB file before rurnning MD